Scout Sunday, Scout Sabbath and Scout Jumuah

-It’s also when packs, troops, crews and ships honor a Scout’s “Duty to God,” as the Boy Scouts of America designates the Sunday that falls before February 8 as Scout Sunday.
+It’s also around this time when packs, troops, crews and ships can annually honor a Scout’s “Duty to God,” as the Boy Scouts of America designates the Sunday that falls before February 8 as Scout Sunday.

 Through a trio of faith-based celebrations known as Scout Sunday, Scout Sabbath and Scout Jumuah, young people in Scouting can give back to their religious communities.
 The exact dates may vary, but each one is an opportunity for Scouts to publicly demonstrate the 12th point of the Scout Law: A Scout is Reverent.
 It can be particularly meaningful when the Scout unit itself is chartered by a religious organization, and the Scouts and leaders of the unit use the occasion to recognize that support.

 What does that look like?
 It might mean an act as simple as wearing the full field uniform to worship services.
 It might mean participating in services by doing a reading, singing a song, or presenting religious emblems and awards to Scouts and Scouters.
 Or it might be something as grand as a service project to benefit a religious organization in the community.

 While the first Sunday of February is most commonly the date of this event, a church can adopt any specific Sunday to celebrate.
 In the instance of the United Methodist Church, Scout Sunday is celebrated on the second Sunday in February.
 It also is permissible for a local church to celebrate on the Sunday most acceptable to the pastor and congregation.